-farmerdisastersupport.org is a website aimed at directing farmers to the assistance they need.
-Both financial and mental health stresses can affect people during or after events such as drought, flood cyclones etc. This website pull together the organisations, Government Departments and industry bodies that can help during these times.
+farmerdisastersupport.org.au is a website aimed at directing farmers to the assistance available.
+Both financial and mental health stresses can affect people during or after events such as drought, floods and cyclones.
+This website details the organisations, government departments and industry bodies that can help during these times.

-If your region is not declared, sign up to our newsletter and we can keep you updated.
-If your region is not declared this does not rule you out of financial assistance– Contact your industry body, QFF, QRAA or DAF to discuss further options.
+If your region is not declared, sign up to our newsletter and we will keep you updated.
+If your region is not declared this does not rule you out of financial assistance– contact your industry body, QFF, QRIDA or DAF to discuss further options.

-On the home page there is a search section.
-Simply input your postcode and select your industry for results that will be generated specific to your area and industry.
+Input your postcode and select your industry in the search section on the homepage for results specific to your area and industry.

 If you are in a declared zone you can apply straight away.
-If your zone isn’t declared please contact your industry body, QFF, QRAA or DAF to discuss further options.
+If your zone isn’t declared please contact your industry body, QFF, QRIDA or DAF to discuss further options.

 The Queensland Farmers’ Federation is the united voice of intensive agriculture in Queensland.
-It is a federation that represents the interests of 16 of Queensland’s peak rural industry organisations, which in turn collectively represent more than 13,000 primary producers across Queensland.
+It is a federation that represents the interests of peak state and national agriculture industry organisation which in turn collectively represent more than 13,000 farmers across Queensland.

-QFF have developed farmerdisastersupport.org.au with funding from the Department of Communities Child Safety and Disability Services to assist farmers in navigating support networks available to them during times of disaster and drought.
-The aim of the website is to connect farmers and producers with assistance in a direct and accessible manner.
+QFF developed farmerdisastersupport.org.au with funding from the Queensland Government to assist farmers in navigating support networks available to them during times of disaster and drought.
+The aim of the website is to directly connect farmers with assistance available.

 Queensland farmers and agricultural service providers are encouraged to attend free industry support network workshops in Ayr, Bowen, Townsville and Ingham this month.